mchels/FolderBrowser/doc/user_guide.md

 the last entry of the dictionary.
 The dictionary must have the name `name_func_dict`.
 All pseudocolumn functions must take `data`, `pdata`, and `meta` as its three first arguments.
 Note that this is just a visualization of the dictionary structure.
-Functions are more conveniently added to the dictionary using
+Pseudocolumns are more conveniently added to the dictionary using
 ```python
 name_func_dict[name] = {'func': func, 'label': label}
 ```
 as shown below.

-When adding multiple similar functions to the dictionary it is convenient to use the `partial` function:
+When adding multiple similar functions to the dictionary it is also convenient to use the `partial` function:
 ```python
 def dc_conductance(data, pdata, meta, side):
     m = meta_for_side(meta, side)